ISPMBern/covid-19/living-review/screening.md

 # Screening and annotation of citations
 When unique records are entered into the database, they are ready to be screening on eligibility and to be classified.

+## Annotation

+We currently annotate, with the help of a 'crowd', the publications based on:
+* Are they about SARS-CoV-2/COVID-19?
+* What is the study design? [annotation guide](annotationguide)
+* For epidemiological studies: in which country/countries are they conducted?

 ## Purpose of the screening
 * Allows other research groups to start with a curated dataset
 * Serves as training set (machine learning, classification)
 * Allows us to track the accumulation of evidence over time (similar to [Counotte et al.](https://www.medrxiv.org/content/10.1101/2020.03.16.20036806v1))
 * Preselection according to inclusion criteria

+## 'Crowd' eligibility

+People who are confidently able to differentiate between different study designs are welcomed to join the 'crowd'.
+When potential contributors are unsure they are able to do the work, they can take a test: https://zika.ispm.unibe.ch/assets/data/pub/crowd_selection/

 ## Work distribution: using a 'crowd'
 To be able to distribute screening tasks to a 'crowd', we build a shiny app that communicates with the central database.
 Records are attibuted to members of the crowd for screening.
 When the task is completed, the decisions are verified by a second member of the crowd.
 Disagreement is resolved by the coordinator or by a third crowd member (Figure 1).